goharbor/community/proposals/new/Robot-Account-2.md

 ```

-* Update secret of a system level robot account (with a different secret)
+* Update secret of a system level robot account (with a different secret), to refresh the secret, the secret in body
+must match the one in DB.

 ```
 PUT api/v2.0/robots/{id}